 A real estate title is a right to partial or whole ownership to land and improvements upon the property.
 If you can prove your title against all the world and the evidence or proof of ownership is contained in proper public records and if it is for whole ownership, it is a marketable title.
 A marketable title is free from reasonable doubt.

 When purchasing a home, you should request a "marketable" title.
 Your lawyer, after proper investigation, can tell you whether the seller is able to convey such a title to you.
 No one can advise you without a proper investigation.

-A warranty deed is a conveyance of title plus some warranties or guarantees.
-The usual guarantees or warranties by the seller are: good title, freedom from encumbrance other than as excepted, possession to the buyer as against all others, and a promise to defend title.
+A warranty deed is a conveyance of title plus some warranties or guaranties.
+The usual guaranties or warranties by the seller are: good title, freedom from encumbrance other than as excepted, possession to the buyer and a promise to defend title.

 NECESSITY FOR TITLE EXAMINATION

 A title examination is a study of title evidence from the public records, which can be from an abstract of title or computer records.
 (An abstract of title is a collection of public records relating to the ownership of a parcel of real estate.
 In many counties, centralized computer records have replaced abstracts.)
 Your lawyer examines the applicable title information to determine who owns the lands; defects in or claims against the ownership; and any action needed to secure a good record title.